civo/cli/README.md

 #### Scaling pools in the cluster

 You can scale a pool in your cluster, while the cluster is running.
-It takes the name of the cluster (or the ID), the pool ID (min.
-6 characters), and `--nodes` which is the new number of nodes in the pool.
+It takes the name of the cluster (or the ID), the pool ID (at least 6 characters), and `--nodes` which is the new number of nodes in the pool.
 You can get the pool ID details form `civo k3s show my-first-cluster`

 ```sh
 civo kubernetes node-pool scale my-first-cluster pool-id --nodes 5